HenrikJoreteg/human-javascript/ch07 - views.md

 Take a look at the associated demo app to see examples of each approach to handling collections.

-You can find the app on my GitHub account: [https://github.com/HenrikJoreteg/humanjs-sample-app](https://github.com/HenrikJoreteg/humanjs-sample-app)
+You can find the app on my [GitHub account](https://github.com/HenrikJoreteg/humanjs-sample-app)

 ### Caveat: understanding `this.$`